 The Celestial 'Polished Mirror': The Mystical Dimension of the Moon according to Muhyiddin Ibn 'Arabi

 Journal of The Muhyiddin Ibn 'Arabi Society, Vol. 68

-Awarded a commendation in the international Muhyiddin Ibn 'Arabi Society Young Writers Award 2019, this paper examines Ibn 'Arabi's references to the Moon as a metaphor for man becoming illuminated by the light of the Sun (God).
-It compares the astronomical process of the Moon's illumination over the course of twenty-eight days to Ibn Arabi's notion of the twenty-eight spiritual waystations, concluding that the Full Moon can be thought to represent the perfectly 'polished mirror' that shines with the Divine attributes.
+Awarded a commendation in the international Muhyiddin Ibn 'Arabi Society Young Writers Award 2019, this paper examines Ibn 'Arabi's references to the Moon as a metaphor for man becoming illuminated by the light of the Divine.

 'Against The Trinity?': The Islamic-Christian conflict between Tawhid and Trinitarianism, The Compromise of Eastern Orthodoxy, and The Resolution of Mysticism

-An independent research project exploring the Islamic philosopher Al-Kindi's rejection of the Christian Trinity, and resolutions to this conflict inspired by Eastern Orthodox (Greek and Syriac) theology and neoplatonic mysticism.
+An independent research project exploring the Islamic philosopher Al-Kindi's rejection of the Christian Trinity, and resolutions to this conflict inspired by Syriac Christian theology and Neoplatonism.
+Written as extracurricular research during A-Levels.

 The Mysticism of the Musawwira: A Commentary on Al-Kindi's Treatise 'On The Quiddity of Sleep and Dream'

 A commentary on Al-Kindi's treatise 'On The Quiddity of Sleep and Dream', written as extracurricular research during A-Levels.

 A commentary and analysis of the Medieval Islamic philosopher Al-Kindi’s magical treatise ‘On Rays’, written as extracurricular research during A-Levels.